Double Ball Roulette

 Another alternative is to make a Street bet, which covers three numbers in any given row, in which case you should place your casino chips on the line at the row’s end.
 Winning Street bets have a payout of 5 to 1, but if both balls land on one of the winning numbers, you will be paid out at a rate of 10 to 1.

-Player wagers £1 on a Street Bet that covers 4 (black), 5 (red), 6 (black).
-If both of the balls land on 4, 5 or 6 they will collect a total of £5.
+Player wagers £1 on a Street bet that covers 4 (black), 5 (red), and 6 (black).
+If either ball lands on 4, 5 or 6, they will collect £5; if both balls do, they will collect £10.

 Then again, there is the option to make a Corner Bet, also known as a Square bet, which encompasses four numbers sharing a common corner.
 The chips for this type of wager are positioned on the common corner the four numbers share.
 If either ball lands on one of the four numbers you have selected, your payout will be 3 to 1.
 However, if luck is on your side and both balls land on one of your numbers, the payout will be 6 to 1.

-Finally, there is the option to make a Six-Line bet, which encompasses two rows, consisting of three numbers each.
+Finally, there is the option to make a Six-Line bet, which encompasses two rows consisting of three numbers each.
 The chips are placed at the end of the line separating the two rows.
 It pays out 2 to 1, but if you are lucky enough and both balls end up on one of your numbers, the payout will be 4 to 1.

-Player wagers £1 on a Six Line Bet that covers 4 (black), 5 (red), 6 (black), 7 (red), 8 (black) and 9 (red).
-If both of the balls land on one of the chosen numbers they will collect a total of £2.
+Player wagers £1 on a Six-Line bet that covers 4 (black), 5 (red), 6 (black), 7 (red), 8 (black) and 9 (red).
+If either ball lands on one of the chosen numbers, they will collect £2; if both balls do, they will collect £4.

 Outside Bets